 - RSS Feeds

-With most social media tools, syndicating content is very easy.
-There are services and tools that let you compose, schedule and broadcast your content over many social channels and manage your social media campaigns from one central location, saving you a considerable amount of time and money.
+With most social media tools, sharing and syndicating your content has never been easier.
+There are tools that let you compose, schedule and broadcast your content over many social channels and manage your social marketing campaigns from one central location, saving you considerable time and money.

-If you want to manage most of your social marketing from WordPress, you can.
-WordPress not only lets you publish content on your own domain, it also makes available a number of plugins that allow your site visitors to share your web content on Twitter, Facebook, LinkedIn, Pinterest, etc. For more information, see the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically distribute content on social media channels with WordPress.
+If you want to drive your social marketing from WordPress, you can.
+WordPress not only lets you publish content on your own domain, it also has many plugins that allow users to share your content online on Facebook, Twitter, LinkedIn, Pinterest, etc. For more information, see the article we’ve written about social media sharing plugins for WordPress and our comprehensive article series on how to automatically syndicate your web content on various social networks using WordPress.

-Social measuring tools and applications allow you to discover what consumers want, identify new trends and opportunities and stay one step ahead of your competition.
+Using social tools and applications allows you to discover what consumers want, identify trends and new business opportunities and stay ahead of competitors.

 Once you have identified new content opportunities, you can post messages individually on each of the social networks you’d like to reach, or publish these on a WordPress site that’s been configured to automatically notify those social networks.

-Additionally, many apps are available that let you run surveys online and help you create consumer-driven sales funnels.
-Many apps and tools will easily integrate with WordPress.
+Additionally, many tools are available that let you run surveys online.
+Many apps and tools can be integrated with WordPress.

-Building and strengthening your business reputation and brand, showcasing your talent, or establishing your authority online requires commitment, patience and a solid social marketing strategy.
+Strengthening your business brand and reputation, showcasing your special talents, or establishing your expertise online requires commitment, patience and a solid social marketing strategy.

-You are trying to engage with real people online, and so your interactions must be authentic and meaningful.
-Put the needs of your audience first, and listen to their conversations for valuable insights.
+You are trying to engage with real people online, and so your interactions must be meaningful and authentic.
+Put the needs of your audience first, and listen to their conversations to gain valuable insights.

-Remember, we have been given two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
-What you post and how you respond online is very important.
-Everyday we hear stories of brands that handle a situation or customer complaint very poorly and end up being the subject of much scorn and derision as soon as the online community finds out about it.
+Remember, we are born with two ears and one mouth as a reminder that we are meant to do twice as much listening as talking.
+What you post and how you respond to comments and discussions online is very important, and can make or break your reputation online.
+Everyday we hear stories of brands that handle a situation poorly and end up suffering heavy losses when their response or behavior gets circulated online.

-Although social media can make it easier for others to see you as an authority in your niche, it can also be extremely demanding on your time.
+Although social media lets you be seen and known on many different channels, it can also be extremely demanding on your time.

-An expertly configured WordPress-driven site lets you build authority online, share great information with your customers and clients, and drive more visitors to your business.
+An expertly configured WordPress-driven blog is an ideal platform for building your reputation or brand online.
+It lets you build authority online, showcase your talents, share valuable information with your customers and clients, and drive more visitors to your business.

 Explore Joint Venture Opportunities, Find Affiliates, Recruit Talented Staff, etc.

-Recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
+It’s no secret that recruitment companies research social media profiles of individuals when looking for potential candidates to fill specific positions.
 As a business owner, you can do the same, and look for staff, network with other business owners, and connect with like-minded marketers and potential JV partners.
-Using social media can increase your revenue, get your name out there, and lead to potentially lucrative new ventures.
+Using social media to explore new opportunities can increase your revenue, get your business seen, and lead to potentially lucrative new ventures.

-Many businesses would love to see their content or marketing campaigns go viral.
-“Going viral,” however, is a difficult thing to achieve, as it relies on many factors that are outside your control.
-Throwing loads of dollars at a clever or cute campaign is no guarantee of viral success.
-Many ridiculous memes have succeeded virally while big-budget brands have failed.
+Most businesses would love to have a viral hit.
+“Going viral,” however, is quite difficult to achieve, as it relies on many factors that cannot be controlled.
+Throwing loads of money at a marketing campaign is no guarantee of viral success.
+Many ridiculous memes have become internet viral hits while large brands and corporations have failed.

-In many cases, the best you can do is know your audience well, and provide content that users will find so useful, compelling, entertaining or “spot-on”, that they will be naturally motivated to share with others.
+In many cases, the best you can do is know your audience well, and provide content that users in your audience will find so useful, compelling, informative or even funny, that they will be naturally motivated to share with others.

-Some of the tools listed in the next section of this article can help your content go viral, or at least help you create relatively inexpensive marketing campaigns.
+Some of the tools listed in Part Two of this article can help your content go viral, or at least help you set up relatively inexpensive marketing campaigns.

-We provide an email training course that will show you how to create useful and compelling content.
-In this free course we also discuss ways to create content that has the potential to go viral and help your business grow faster.
+We have created an email training course that will show you how to create meaningful and engaging content for your readers.
+In this free course we also explore many ways to create content that has the potential to go viral and help your business grow faster.
 To learn more, go here or subscribe using the form below:

 Social Media Monitoring – Useful For All Businesses, Big And Small

-(Social Media Monitoring – Not Just For Large Businesses)
+(Social Media Monitoring – Not Just For Global Businesses)

 - Online Reputation Management